-For the FY2023 BIL LSLR funds, BIL, 2021 did not establish this subsidy, but rather established the Disadvantaged Communities subsidization (See Section 7.0).
-On the other hand, for the FY2023 BIL EC funds, BIL, 2021 required that States provide 100% of the BIL EC Capitalization Grant (net of any set-asides taken) in additional subsidies, in the form of forgiveness of principal, negative interest loans, or grants (or any combination of these) to any eligible recipients of DWSRF assistance.
+On the other hand, for the FY2024 BIL-EC funds, the BIL required that States provide 100% of the BIL-EC Capitalization Grant (net of any set-asides taken) in additional subsidies, in the form of forgiveness of principal, negative interest loans, or grants (or any combination of these) to any eligible recipients of DWSRF assistance.
 This mandatory Additional Subsidy may not be restricted to PWSs serving disadvantaged communities.
-Nonetheless, EPA states that per SDWA, States must direct at least 25% (\$1,910,000) of these funds to water systems that meet the State's disadvantaged community (DAC) criteria or to public water systems serving fewer than 25,000 persons.
-As shown in Appendix A, PRDOH will provide 100% of subsidy as 100% principal forgiveness and 0% interest rate, of which 80% (\$6,112,000) will be directed towards systems serving disadvantaged communities and/or serving 25,000 persons or less.
+Nonetheless, EPA states that per SDWA, States must direct at least 25%, or \$1,910,000, of these funds to water systems that meet the State's disadvantaged community (DAC) criteria or to public water systems serving fewer than 25,000 persons.
+As shown in Appendix A, PRDOH will provide 100% of subsidy as 100% principal forgiveness and 0% interest rate, of which 86.5% (\$6,612,000) will be directed towards systems serving disadvantaged communities and/or serving 25,000 persons or less.

-The following criterion is implemented under regular annual appropriations Program funds in order to allocate subsidy, when it is limited to a percent of the capitalization grant:
+The following criterion is implemented under regular annual appropriations Program funds in order to allocate subsidy, when it is limited to a percentage of the capitalization grant: